 - Medical terminology

-Most employers in Maryland will check to make sure that you are certified by the nationally recognized “gold standard” certification agency, the American Association of Medical Assistants (AAMA).
+While a number of national certifications in medical assisting exist, the nationally recognized “gold standard” remains the American Association of Medical Assistants (AAMA).

 Other Certification Options in Maryland